saccharomycetes/commonsense-with-KG/README.md

 pip install -r requirements.txt
 ```

-You should also download the model weights to the "models" folder.

 To run the general evluation code on your dataset, firstly you should organize your dataset to a json file, which is a list of list, each list contains all of the candidates, the model will pick the one that is most align with its learned commonsense knowledge.

-An example evluation code is shown below, where we use the [PIQA](https://arxiv.org/pdf/1906.05433.pdf) dataset as an example, the piqa dataset is ready to use in the "codes/general_eval", you can run the following code to test the result:
+An example evluation code is shown below, where we use the [PIQA](https://arxiv.org/pdf/1906.05433.pdf) dataset as an example, the piqa dataset is ready to use in the "codes/general_eval/piqa.json", you can run the following code to test the result:

 ```
 python codes/general_eval/general_eval.py \